Multiple levies on Wayne County ballot

-Voters will vote for or against library, health department and fire department levies.
-Each one would supply crucial funding and would not raise taxes.
+Voters will be able to vote for or against library, health department and fire levies.
+Each one would supply funding and would not raise taxes.

 Wayne County Commission President Bob Pasley said each of the three provides important revenue.